vigneshmathi18/CV2/README.md

 # CV2

-Worked on the basics of CV@ module in python
+Worked on the basics of CV2 module in python
  - reading images and video
  - Resizing and rescaling
  - Drawing and inserting text